Nolan Gorman Player Props: Cardinals vs. Pirates

-After going 0-for-3 in his most recent game, Nolan Gorman and the St. Louis Cardinals face the Pittsburgh Pirates (who will start Johan Oviedo) at 8:15 PM ET on Friday.
+On Saturday, Nolan Gorman (on the back of going 3-for-4 with two RBI) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
+First pitch is at 2:15 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Pirates.
+He strung together three hits (going 3-for-4 with two RBI) in his last appearance against the Pirates.

 Nolan Gorman Game Info & Props vs. the Pirates